SkafteNicki/libcpab/libcpab/README.md

 ## Tensorflow interface
 * For this version I have written both a fast c++/cuda version of the transformation and a version running pure tensorflow.
 As default it will try to use the fast version, however on windows it defaults to the slow pure version.
-This library will let you know.
+If you are in doubt which version the library is using, call this function:
+  `libcpab.tensorflow.tf_cpab_version()`

 * I have precompiled the c++/cuda versions into dynamic libraries.
 If they do not work you may have to recompile them for your system.
-Please inspect the files the different makefiles.
+Please inspect the different makefiles.

 * As default will all the methods expect numpy arrays as input and output numpy.
   However, if you want to incorporate the transformations in a larger tensorflow